phaux/node-ffmpeg-stream/README.md

     at Process.ChildProcess._handle.onexit (internal/child_process.js:215:12)
 ```

 ffmpeg says that the combination of options you specified doesn't support streaming.
-You can experiment with calling ffmpeg directly and specifying `-` as output file.
+You can experiment with calling ffmpeg directly and specifying `-` or `pipe:1` as output file.
 Maybe some other options or different format will work.
-Streaming sequence of JPEGs over websockets worked flawlessly for me (`f: 'mjpeg'`).
+Streaming sequence of JPEGs over websockets worked flawlessly for me (`{ f: "image2pipe", vcodec: "mjpeg" }`).

 You can also use `createBufferedOutputStream`.
 That tells the library to save output to a temporary file and then create a node stream from that file.
 It wont start producing data until the conversion is complete, though.